Meteor-Community-Packages/meteor-simple-schema/README.md

 but you will generally not need it.
 Instead, the function context provides a variety of properties and methods to help you determine what you should return.

-If an `autoValue` function returns `undefined`, the field's value will be whatever the document or modifier says it should be.
+If an `autoValue` function does not return anything (i.e., returns `undefined`), the field's value will be whatever the document or modifier says it should be.
+If that field is already in the document or modifier, it stays in the document or modifier with the same value.
+If it's not in the document or modifier, it's still not there.
+If you don't want it to be in the doc or modifier, you must call `this.unset()`.

 Any other return value will be used as the field's value.
 You may also return special pseudo-modifier objects for update operations.
 Examples are `{$inc: 1}` and `{$push: new Date}`.

 The following properties and methods are available in `this` for an `autoValue`
 function: